jnozzi/cocoadev.com/markdown/ForceRecursiveFrameworkLink.md

     #import <B/B.h> // (where B is the name of your subsidiary framework, obviously.

-**Runtime:** If Framework B is part of the General/MacOS, then the required dynamic linking should happen anyway, whenever the application is launched.
-If both A and B are frameworks you have written, embed Framework B in Framework A (see General/EmbeddingFrameworksInApplications for details).
+**Runtime:** If Framework B is part of the MacOS, then the required dynamic linking should happen anyway, whenever the application is launched.
+If both A and B are frameworks you have written, embed Framework B in Framework A (see EmbeddingFrameworksInApplications for details).

---General/ToM
+--ToM

 You can also load frameworks dynamically at runtime, just as you load other bundles.
 You can have your framework A load framework B at runtime.
 If framework B contains classes that are subclasses or conform to protocols in framework A or your application, then your application will never know that they came from somewhere else, and you wouldn't have to include the headers at compile time.

---General/TheoHultberg/Iconara
+--TheoHultberg/Iconara

 Actually I wanted to know the details of how to do it.
-I'm writting a framework, A, which uses the General/OpenGl framework.
+I'm writting a framework, A, which uses the OpenGl framework.
 However, when I use  framework A in my application, I get an error message like this: _glBegin defined in indirectly referenced dynamic library.
-So, after all, I need to include General/OpenGl framework to my app project.
+So, after all, I need to include OpenGl framework to my app project.
 Doesn't frameworks allow to include automatically other frameworks?!?
 (Sorry about the recursive word....
 I knew it wasn't the right one but couldn't think of a better choice ;)

 --Jose